Traverso/EtchASketchJ5Tutorial/README.md

 ```

 Connect the Arduino to your computer and run:  `node screenTest.js`.
-If everything went fine your OLED screen will look like this:
+If everything went fine, your OLED screen should display a border rectangle like this:

 <img src="tutorial/OLEDRect.png" width="100%" />

-If you want to learn more about the [oled-js library](https://www.npmjs.com/package/oled-js), spend some time playing with the [API](https://www.npmjs.com/package/oled-js) and drawing shapes and rendering text on your new fancy screen.
+If you want to learn more about the [oled-js library](https://www.npmjs.com/package/oled-js), spend some time playing with the [API](https://www.npmjs.com/package/oled-js), drawing shapes and rendering text on your new fancy screen.

 ### Hook up and test the potentiometers